 Snowy owls are gorgeous, which lends itself to some great art and craft activities you can do with your students.
 One that I like to do with my students is a snowy owl tear art project.

-To make this, students rip white paper, white tissue paper and newspaper into small strips.
-On the blue paper we drew a large oval for the body and a circle for the head.
+To make this, students rip white paper, white tissue paper, and newspaper into small strips.
+On the blue paper, we drew a large oval for the body and a circle for the head.
 Nest, they glue their paper strips onto the oval and circle.
 For the wings, I drew wing shapes onto white paper and had each student cut them out.
-They glued the paper strips onto their wings, and then glued the wings to the owl body.
+They glued the paper strips onto their wings, and then glued the wings to the owl’s body.
 Last, they used yellow and black construction paper scraps to make the eyes and beak.
 They turned out great!

 Here are some other fun projects I have found, but have not tried yet.
-The links to how to do each activity is below each picture.
+The links to how to do each activity are below each picture.

 What are some of your favorites snowy owl activities that you do with your class?